chakri1804/My_Resume/resume_complier/markdown/resume.md

 **Lung Tumor Segmentation**

 Worked on segmentation of lung tumors on DICOM images as a part of IEEE VIP-CUP problem statement (VIP-CUP 2018).
+Secured 6th position in the same.

 **Inter IIT Tech Meet 2017**